Big Hero 6 (film): Plot

 Believing Yokai to be Alistair Krei, a tech mogul who had wanted to buy the microbots at the showcase, the group tracks him to an abandoned Krei Tech laboratory on a remote island.
-They discover it was used for teleportation research, but the government shut it down after a prototype portal destabilized, trapping a test pilot inside.
-The group are soon ambushed by Yokai, but they manage to remove his mask and he is revealed to actually be Callaghan, who had faked his death using the stolen microbots.

-Hiro, enraged at Callaghan's indifference to Tadashi's death, removes Baymax's healthcare chip and orders him to kill Callaghan despite his friends' objections.
-Baymax obeys Hiro's commands before his healthcare chip is reinstalled by the rest of the group, returning him to his former personality as Callaghan escapes.
+They discover that it was used for teleportation research, but the government shut it down after a prototype portal destabilized, trapping a test pilot inside.
+The group are soon ambushed by Yokai, but they manage to remove his mask, revealing him to be Callaghan, who had faked his death using the stolen microbots.
+Enraged at Callaghan's indifference to Tadashi's death, Hiro removes Baymax's healthcare chip and orders him to murder Callaghan despite his friends' objections.
+Baymax obeys Hiro's commands before the rest of the group reinstall his healthcare chip, restoring his former personality as Callaghan escapes.
 Feeling betrayed by his friends' actions, Hiro leaves with Baymax, intent on avenging Tadashi.
-Back at home, Baymax recognizes Hiro's recklessness and shows him archived footage of his development, reminding him that Tadashi's goal was to help others.
-Through research, they and the rest of the group discover that the lost test pilot was Callaghan's daughter, Abigail.
-Now prepared to take revenge on Krei, Callaghan reactivates the teleportation portal to demolish his company's headquarters, but the heroes defeat him and save Krei.
+When he attempts to remove Baymax's healthcare chip again, Baymax recognizes Hiro's recklessness and shows him archived footage of his development, reminding him that Tadashi's goal was to help people.
+After Hiro apologizes to Baymax and his friends, they discover that the lost test pilot was Callaghan's daughter, Abigail.

+Now prepared to take revenge on Krei for Abigail's apparent death, Callaghan reactivates the teleportation portal to demolish Krei's headquarters, but the heroes defeat him and save Krei.
 Baymax detects Abigail still alive inside the portal.
-Despite Krei's warnings about the portal being too unstable, Baymax and Hiro enter it and find Abigail trapped in stasis.
-Baymax is struck by debris, damaging him and forcing Hiro to leave him behind.
+Despite Krei's warnings about the portal being too unstable, Hiro and Baymax enter it and find Abigail trapped in stasis.
+Baymax is struck by debris and damaged, forcing Hiro to leave him behind.
 Baymax uses his rocket fist to propel Hiro and Abigail out of the portal before it is destroyed.
-In the aftermath, the awakened Abigail is taken to the hospital while her father, now relieved that she is saved, is taken into custody for his crimes.
-Sometime later, after beginning his tenure at the institute with his friends, Hiro discovers Baymax's healthcare chip clenched in the rocket fist.
-He rebuilds Baymax and they and their friends continue to protect the city as a team of high-tech superheroes called Big Hero 6 on behalf of Tadashi.
+In the aftermath, Callaghan is brought to justice while an awakened Abigail is hospitalized.
+Sometime later, after beginning his tenure at the institute with his friends, Hiro discovers Baymax's healthcare chip clenched in the rocket fist, allowing him to rebuild Baymax, and they continue to defend San Fransokyo in Tadashi's memory.

-In a post-credits scene, Fred stumbles upon a secret lair within his home and reunites with his father, who was once a superhero.